FAQ

 • All participants must pick up their race package at the EXPO, which is open on Thursday and Friday before the race.
 You can find the opening hours here.
 We do not send any race packets beforehand.

 • Yes, you can change your distance online at "my page" until online registrations close.
 Go to corsa.is/en to start to process.
 It is also possible to change the distance at the EXPO.
 No change fee is collected unless the new distances entry fee is higher, then you will have to pay the difference.
+ATTENTION: Limited number of slots are available for each distance category.

 • No, the registration fee cannot be refunded or deferred to next year.
 See further information under entry fee.